 Practicality: If you like bacon, or have fond memories of bean and bacon soup, or if you like soup, this is a must-try recipe.
 My HH and I love this recipe, now one of our favorites, and I’ve made it twice now.
 5 Pins

-2 thoughts on “Homemade Bean and Bacon Soup”
+2 responses to “Homemade Bean and Bacon Soup”